egme/workflow-run-gha-example/README.md

 ```

 **Process**:
+1. Reports commit status as "pending" to the PR
-1. Checks out the branch from the completed workflow run
+2. Checks out the branch from the completed workflow run
-2. Validates each file in `generated/`:
+3. Validates each file in `generated/`:
    - Extracts MD5 hash from filename
    - Calculates actual MD5 hash of file content
    - Compares the two hashes
-3. Checks correspondence between source and generated files
+4. Checks correspondence between source and generated files
-4. Reports validation results
+5. Reports validation results
+6. Updates commit status to "success" or "failure"

+**Important Note**: Workflows triggered by `workflow_run` don't automatically appear in PR checks.
+We use the GitHub API (`actions/github-script`) to explicitly report the commit status back to the PR, making the CI results visible in the PR's status checks.

 **Validation Checks**:
 - ✅ MD5 hash in filename matches actual file content